Ferdinandraph/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this tasks are contain more about functions and nexted loops
+working on functions and nexted loops